What is Palliative Care?

 A Team Approach to Medical Care

 Palliative care is truly a partnership; it involves everyone – you, your family, and all of your physicians and specialists.
 We will work closely with your attending physician and current team.
 Hope Palliative Care is provided by nurse practitioners, who have special training to help people with advanced illness.

 The Hope Palliative Care team will take the time to fully educate you and your loved ones about your unique care plan.
 We’re always available to answer your questions and address your concerns.

 Paying for Palliative Care

 In most instances, palliative care clinical visits are covered by Medicare, Medicaid, or your private insurance.
 In some cases, a co-payment is required.
 A Hope representative will help you determine what fees, if any, apply with your particular health care coverage.

 Rest assured, we will never provide care without your agreement and consent.
 If costs are a concern, please ask a member of our staff about your personal situation.

 The first step is to call us at 239-482-4673 and ask to meet with a member of our palliative care team.
 When we meet, we will discuss the specifics of your illness, your symptoms, and your hopes for the future.
 We will contact your doctor to discuss your current plan of care.

-Together, we will create a unique, new care plan – just for you – with treatment recommendations which may include holistic therapies.
+Together, we will create a unique, new care plan – just for you.
 Over time, we will adjust your care plan as necessary to ensure your maximum comfort and peace of mind.
 We will maintain this relationship with you and your physician.
 We’ll continue providing palliative care throughout the course of your illness.